-So how do you know how much you should spend on an engagement ring?
+All of this in mind, how do you know how much you should spend on an engagement ring?
 Here are some things to consider.

-This may seem obvious, but what does your future spouse actually want when it comes to a ring?
+This may seem obvious, but it’s worth asking: What does your future spouse actually want when it comes to a ring?
 Have they sent you the name of a local designer that makes one-of-a-kind pieces?
-Mentioned they love princess cut diamonds?
-Or is their style more down-to-earth and subtle?
-It’s important to not only listen and observe what your partner desires but get them something that reflects that, as well as their personality.
+Have they mentioned that they love princess cut diamonds and white gold bands?
+Or is their style more minimalistic and subtle?
+It’s important to not only listen and observe what your partner desires, but to get them something that reflects that, as well as their personality.
 For example, if your partner has an active lifestyle and regularly hits up the gym, a flatter diamond design combined with a scratch-resistant band will be less prone to damage.